CEI-lab/ece3400-2017/docs/Grading/Semester_Score.md

 * Presence of design flaws
 * Comparative discussion of simulation and experimental results
 * Presence of conclusions
-* Presence of future work suggestions
+* Presence of suggestions for future work/improvements
 * You can also gain extra points by making good general tutorials for students in future semesters to use.
 These tutorials may for instance include ways to implement PID control, in-depth tutorials on ATmega timers, new ways to make 3D parts, etc.

 ## Grading of Team Work